cviebrock/eloquent-taggable/README.md

 By default, the package will use it's own model class for Tags.
 If you want to use your own customized Tag model, then extend the package's class with your own class, and update the configuration to reference your model.

+### tables

+By default, the package will create two tables to store the tag information.
+If you want to use different table names, then change these two values.
+The model, service, and migration classes will all read the configuration values.